Tableau charts: Slope chart

 Under ‘Default Table Calculation’ compute using ‘County’.

-Step 2: Computed rank of ‘Corrugated Iron Sheets’.
+Step 2: Compute rank of ‘Corrugated Iron Sheets’

 Repeated Step 1 above but now using measure field ‘Corrugated Iron Sheets’.